Ain't Always the Cowboy

-"Ain't Always the Cowboy" is a song from 2020 by American country music singer Jon Pardi.
-It is the second single from Pardi's third studio album Heartache Medication.
-(2019) The track is about a non-committal woman that uses Western iconography.
+"Ain't Always the Cowboy" is a song by American country music singer Jon Pardi.
+It was released on March 16, 2020 as the second single from his third studio album Heartache Medication.
+The track is about a non-committal woman that uses Western iconography.
 "Ain't Always the Cowboy" peaked at numbers three and six on Billboard's Country Airplay and Hot Country Songs charts respectively.
 It also reached number 55 on the Hot 100.
 It was certified two-times platinum by the Recording Industry Association of America (RIAA), denoting sales of over two million units in the United States.
 The song achieved similar success in Canada, giving Pardi his fifth number-one hit on the Country chart, and peaked at number 52 on the Canadian Hot 100.
 The accompanying music video for the single, directed by Carlos Ruiz, features Pardi barrel racing.